petera2c/streak-filters/README.md

 # Filter Builder Application

+## Usage

+To set up the Filter Builder in your project, follow these steps:

+1. Clone the repository.
+2. Install the necessary dependencies via `npm install`.
+3. `npm start` to run the application.

 ## Overview

 This application is a Filter Builder designed for tables, utilizing React and TypeScript.
 It provides a dynamic way to create and apply filters to data tables, enhancing user interaction and data handling capabilities.